R-Ahmed-Khan/acm_mpc_drones/README.md

 ### Key Features

 - **Nonlinear Dynamics Handling**: Unlike Linear MPC, NMPC can directly incorporate the nonlinear equations of motion of the quadrotor, providing more accurate control.
-- **Optimization-Based Control**: Using NLP, the controller optimizes future control actions over a prediction horizon, considering both the current state and future states of the quadrotor.
+- **Optimization-Based Control**: Using NLP wtih CasADi, the controller optimizes future control actions over a prediction horizon, considering both the current state and future states of the quadrotor.
 - **Flexibility and Robustness**: NMPC can adapt to various flight conditions and disturbances, making it a robust solution for real-world applications.

 **Team Members:**